juhi10071998/WitAce--Food-Optimization/README.md

 ## Short description

 ### What's the problem?
-Food wastage is a major environemntal problem facing the world today, and one of the major causes for the global food wastage is higher inventory due to poor forecasts.
+Food wastage is a major environmeental problem facing the world today, and one of the major causes for the global food wastage is higher inventory due to poor forecasts.
 Many hotels end up over buying raw materials which remain unused till they go bad and are discarded.
 That end's up in lanfills and rots where it decomposes to produce harmful methane gas which causes green house effect.
 The energy that went into growing, transporting and harvesting the wasted food is also lost.

 ### How can technology help?
 With AI/ML, and sophisticated training models, it is not so hard to get near perfect predictions.
 Moreover, in today's time, it is also not hard to find resources for the training dataset.
 Technoloagy can go a long way in monitoring, maintaing and updating billing logs and using the data to forecast food consumption patterns.